 Rachel and her team have created a millinery business not only celebrating that craftsmanship but offering unrivalled customer service which has attracted a wide and discerning client list.
-Rachel is a liveryman of The Worshipful Company of Feltmakers.
+Rachel collaborates closely with many of London’s leading couturiers designing millinery to complement their collections.

 In 2014 Rachel was granted The Royal Warrant of Appointment to Her Majesty The Queen.
 Since 2006, HM The Queen has worn Rachel’s hats on many high profile occasions: Royal Ascot, Her 80th birthday celebrations at St Paul’s, Her Diamond Wedding celebration at Westminster Abbey, meeting George Bush in Washington, to name but a few.
 Rachel also designs hats for other members of the Royal family.